-Where, through project monitoring, a new identified excluded area of deforestation is detected (see Table 11 in Appendix 1 for a description of identified exclusions), such areas may be spatially delineated.
-The risk class for identified exclusions is changed to "excluded risk class" (r = exclude).
-For such areas, $AD{PA-UDef,r=exclude}$ and $AD{LB-UDef,r=exclude}$ are both set to zero for all years of the monitoring period.
+Where, through project monitoring, a new identified excluded area of deforestation is detected (see Table 11 in Appendix 1 for a description of identified exclusions), such areas must be spatially delineated.
+For these areas, quantified deforestation risk is set to zero for all years of the monitoring period.
 Further detail is provided in Section 5.3.3.2 Step 1 below.
-Such areas must be recorded with description and supporting imagery as evidence of reason for exclusion.
+Such areas must be recorded with description and supporting imagery as evidence of the reason for exclusion.